 Coastal Credit Union Foundation Contribution Highlights

-Since inception in 2011, the Coastal Credit Union Foundation has provided more than $802,000 in community grants.
-For a list of past recipients, contact a company spokesperson.
+Since inception in 2011, the Coastal Credit Union Foundation has provided more than $1 million in community grants.
+In 2011, we awarded $18,000 in grants to just two nonprofits.
+By 2016, our annual contributions had grown to over $300,000.
+In 2018, we will distribute our one millionth overall dollar in community grants.
+For a list of past recipients, contact our company spokesperson

 Power of Sharing